SandroGrassia/Belle-Iloise/README.md

 ![Belle-Iloise](/pics/inside.jpg)

-This picture shows the Arduino Mini, the small board without USB port, and based on an ATmega328P.
+This picture shows the Arduino Mini, the small board without USB port, based on an ATmega328P.

 ![Belle-Iloise](/pics/mini.jpg)